Nasar165/MCS_CORE_SYSTEM/resources/deployment/Docker.md

 #### Windows 10

-This section explains how to alter PostgreSQL settings in windows 10 to function properly with the API when it's runnning in a container.
+This section explains how to alter PostgreSQL settings in windows 10 to function properly with the API when it's running in a container.

 ###### pg_hba.cong

 ```
-1. locat pg_hba.conf file located in PostgreSQL\<Version>\data
+1. locate pg_hba.conf file located in PostgreSQL\<Version>\data
 2. alter the following values host all all all md5 or (host all all <Client IP> md5)
 3. change ipv4 connection from ident to trust this will
 allow other forms of authentication like username and password.
-4. now restart postgresql for the setting to take effect.
+4. now restart PostgreSQL for the setting to take effect.
 ```

 ###### postgresql.conf